 CONCLUSION

-In conclusion, tDCS may be an effective strategy to reduce fatigue and pain triggered or potentiated by COVID-19 and improve global function and quality of life.
+tDCS may be an effective strategy to reduce fatigue and pain triggered or potentiated by COVID-19 and improve global function and quality of life.
 Moreover, tDCS combined with aerobic exercise training led to improvements in physical function.
 Additional studies with larger sample sizes and randomized designs with objective measures of these outcomes are required to confirm our findings.

 ARTICLE HIGHLIGHTS